5 Reasons we’re sad ‘Silicon Valley’ ended

-As expected, HBO announced today that Silicon Valley would be ending after its sixth season airs later this year.
-Creator Mike Judge has claimed in the past that six seasons would be the right amount to complete the story arc for Pied Piper, the fictional technology startup around which the series revolves.
+As expected, HBO announced that Silicon Valley would be ending just priort to the sixth and last season premiere.
+Creator Mike Judge had stipulated that six seasons would be the right amount to complete the story arc for Pied Piper, the fictional technology startup around which the series revolves.

-Despite Judge’s comments, we gotta admit we were hoping he’d come to his senses and acknowledge the stores of comedy gold squirreled away in Silicon Valley’s narrative vault.
+Despite Judge’s comments, we gotta admit we had been hoping he’d come to his senses and acknowledge the stores of comedy gold squirreled away in Silicon Valley’s narrative vault.
 Here are five reasons we’re sad Silicon Valley is ending after six short, laugh-packed seasons.

 Characters & acting